 - Undergraduate or graduate student who will be participating in a study abroad or exchange program for a minimum of one semester.

-- Preference will be given to a female student and one who lives in or has lived in Shirreff Hall Residence.
+- Preference will be given to students who self-identify as female and who live in or has lived in Shirreff Hall Residence.

 - Students who have a minimum Cumulative GPA of 2.5.